Suor/Suor.github.io/source/drafts/growing-over-backward-incompatibility.markdown

 Language of each project gets tailored to project needs, to particular team style.
 Communities divide, codebases become incompatible effectively narrowing the language for its users and causing confusion for newcomers.

-There other issue with both flavors of this strategy is that problem is not solved, it only reduced.
+The other issue with both flavors of this approach is that problem is not solved, it's only reduced.
 There is still no strategy to evolve the core.

 <!--
 Small standard library with good packaging utilities and service will do the job.